 360MatchPro by Double the Donation

-360MatchPro by Double the Donation automates your matching gift outreach for you, and is the perfect fit for larger organizations and universities.
-However, any size organization can benefit from 360MatchPro if they use fundraising software that integrates with the platform.
+360MatchPro by Double the Donation automates your matching gift outreach for you and is the perfect fit for any size organization.

 When donors give on your website, 360MatchPro automatically scans the information they provide in the donation form (such as email domain or employer details) and runs this against Double the Donation’s database.
 If a donor is determined to be match eligible, the system will trigger an email explaining the next steps to take (like in the examples above!).
 If the donor has unknown eligibility, the platform will trigger an email inviting them to visit the organization’s matching gift page so they can learn more and determine their eligibility for themselves.